crake7/Network-Pen-Test-Tools/Exfiltration/README.md

 * This program will begin by creating a public/private RSA key pair to encrypt/decrypt your AES key and the ciphertext.
 * <strong> Do not forget to add the RSA key pair filenames to </strong>`.gitignore`
-* The program will use AES to encrypt the data you want to exfiltrate.
+* The program will use AES to encrypt the data you want to exfiltrate and save it on a file.
-* The encrypted data will be sent base64-encoded.
+* The encrypted data will be saved base64-encoded.
+* You can also decrypt the data you previously saved by providing the filename.

 #### `email_exfil.py`